Esteban795/threadpool/README.md

 <br/>

-### /!\ It should work juste fine on Linux and Windows.
+### /!\ It should work just fine on Linux and Windows.
 I haven't tested it on MacOS, since I don't own a computer that has it.

 <br/>
 <br/>